vippsas/vipps-solutions/invoice-through-epayments/README.md

 ## 1. Payment request sent directly to app

 If you have the customer's phone number and their consent to send payment requests through Vipps MobilePay, you can send payment requests directly to the customer.

 The flow for the customer will look like this: ![Payment Request Push flow](images/Payment-request-sent-directly-to-app.png)

 1. To create this payment, you first need to make a [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request where `customer.phoneNumber` is set.
-2. The customer will receive a push notification in their Vipps app.
+2. The customer will receive a push notification in their Vipps or MobilePay app.
-3. When the customer selects `See details` in the payment confirmation screen, they are presented with the order information provided by the merchant without leaving the Vipps MobilePay app.
+3. When the customer selects `See details` in the payment confirmation screen, they are presented with the order information provided by the merchant without leaving the app.
 4. The customer approves the payment.

    Users also have the option of soft-dismissing the payment and postponing it for later.